Degenerative lumbar disc disease case file with pain down the front of the thigh.

 Homocysteine is a toxic amino acid formed in the body when there is a deficiency of certain of the B-vitamins.
 It degrades the inner lining of the blood vessels making strokes and aneurisms and heart attacks more likely.

 Taking a B-complex lowers the risk of stroke by 25% (Hope-2 study).
 The research stress that prevention is better than a cure; the neurological deficit after a stroke is often irreversible.

 The B-vitamins are found in green leafy vegetables, whole grains, nuts and seeds, mushrooms, eggs and a host of foods.
 If you eat a natural, whole-grain, fruit, salad and veg diet you probably have no need to be concerned, but even so I advocate a B-complex supplement every day in the patient at risk.
 They are so vital...

 The SIJ is commonly involved in many low back and pelvic conditions.
 A sacroiliac subluxation may be the primary cause of the pain, or it may be a secondary condition.

 Evaluating the pelvis is vital in such conditions, but the right sacro-iliac fixation was a bit of a red herring.
 Clearly the primary problem in Mrs F's DEGENERATIVE LUMBAR DISC DISEASE Case File was the forward slip of L3; lumbar stenosis.

-Many medical sites now grudgingly acknowledge that manipulation is the treatment of choice for low back pain (they have no option: their own research proves it convincingly), but they name two red flags:
+Many medical sites now grudgingly acknowledge that manipulation is the treatment of choice for low back pain; that would include a degenerative lumbar disc disease case file.
+They have no option as their own research proves it convincingly, but they name two red flags: